Sangdol/active-app-memory-jxa/README.md

+_Update: Don't use these slow and complicated scripts.
+Try this simple [Hammerspoon script](https://github.com/Sangdol/hammerspoon-config/blob/master/quick_app.lua) instead._
+---

 Active App Memory JXA
 ===

 _Do you use keyboard shortcuts to open applications?_

-If the answer is Yes, these scripts might be interesting for you.
+If the answer is yes, these scripts might interest you.

 Story
 ===

-I use [BetterTouchTool](https://folivora.ai/) to open applications with keyboard shortcuts.
-I sometimes want to open different applications with a shortcut depending on what I work on.
+I use [BetterTouchTool](https://folivora.ai/) to open applications via keyboard shortcuts.
+Sometimes, I want to open different applications depending on what I'm working on.

-I wrote these scripts to dynamically designate the application that I want to open with a keyboard shortcut.
+I wrote these scripts to dynamically designate which application I want to open using a keyboard shortcut.

 Scripts
 ===

 There are two scripts:

-* `index.js`: a [JXA(JavaScript for automation)](https://developer.apple.com/library/archive/releasenotes/InterapplicationCommunication/RN-JavaScriptForAutomation/Articles/Introduction.html) script: to store the currently running application path
+* `index.js`: a [JXA (JavaScript for Automation)](https://developer.apple.com/library/archive/releasenotes/InterapplicationCommunication/RN-JavaScriptForAutomation/Articles/Introduction.html) script to store the currently running application's path
-* `open-app.sh` a bash script: to launch the saved application
+* `open-app.sh`: a bash script to launch the saved application

 Installation
 ===

-The `init.sh` script creates a hidden directory to store the application path that I want to open with a shortcut.
+The `init.sh` script creates a hidden directory to store the application's path that I want to open via a shortcut.

 ```bash
 ./scripts/init.sh